truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 ### Get_Unused Command

 The `get_unused` command returns disks that are not in use by any zpool.
-It will also return disks that are in use by any zpool that is exported.
+It also returns disks that are in use by any zpool that is exported.
 You can add the optional `join_partitions` argument to list disk partitions as well.

 {{< expand "Listing Unused Disks" "v" >}}